 The first time I went to Dubai, two years ago, I wasn’t impressed.
 To the extent that when my parents and I booked our trip to Abu Dhabi last December, I wasn’t particularly excited to go back.
 Now, I’m glad I did go again to experience some sightseeing in Dubai.

 Unlike the first time, when I saw all the city’s landmarks in one day barely getting off the car, last December I took my time.
-My last, yet vivid, impression of dawdling about an amorphic cluster of buildings that badly suited each other, now became an enjoyable walk along an elegant scenery where, I was to find out, there is the space for both old and new.
+My last, yet vivid, impression of dawdling about an amorphic cluster of buildings that badly suited each other, now became an enjoyable walk along with an elegant scenery where I was to find out, there is the space for both old and new.

 Past Botero’s horse, visitors can approach the queen of the show, this steel tower that somehow seems aware of being at the center of everybody’s attention, certainly one of the main reasons why Dubai is a thriving tourist destination and constantly photographed.